joortif/ImageDatasetAnalyzer/README.md

 # Select the number of clusters with KMeans that maximize the silhouette score.
 best_k = kmeans.find_best_n_clusters(range(2,25), 'silhouette', plot=False)

 # Reduce dataset using the best KMeans model according to the silhouette score.
-In this case, we are mantaining the 70% of the original dataset (reduction=0.7),
+# In this case, we are mantaining the 70% of the original dataset (reduction=0.7),
-# obtaining the closest images from each cluster (selection_type='representative'), and ensuring that 20% of the selected images within each cluster are diverse (diverse_percentage=0.2).
+# obtaining the closest images from each cluster (selection_type='representative')
+# and ensuring that 20% of the selected images within each cluster are diverse (diverse_percentage=0.2).
 # The reduced dataset will be saved to the specified output directory ("reduced/dataset/path")
-reduced_dataset = kmeans.select_balanced_images(n_clusters=best_k, reduction=0.7, selection_type='representative', diverse_percentage=0.2, output="reduced/dataset/path")
+reduced_dataset = kmeans.select_balanced_images(n_clusters=best_k,

-# Analyze reduced dataset
-reduced_dataset.analyze(plot=True, output="path/to/kmeans/output")
+                                                reduction=0.7,
+                                                selection_type='representative',
+                                                diverse_percentage=0.2,
+                                                output="reduced/dataset/path")
 ```

 ## 🧰 Requirements

+The dependencies and requirements to use this library are in the requirements.txt file.
+The following list includes all the dependencies:

+* Kneed
+* Matplotlib
+* Numpy
+* OpenCV
+* Pillow
+* Scikit learn
+* Scipy
+* Skimage
+* Tensorflow
+* Torch
+* Tqdm
+* Transformers

 ## ✉️ Contact